smucclaw/documentation/docs/quickstart-why-use-L4.rst

 This provides a syntax for modeling classes as records with attributes, which can themselves be records with attributes.

-In this example, we define a class to represent a person-like entity with a name, id number, and details containing address and preferences.
+In this example, we define a class to represent a person-like entity with a name, id number, personal details containing address and preferences, and a list of shows in their to-watch list.

 .. code-block:: L4

-   DECLARE SubClass IS A SuperClass
+   DECLARE Person IS A SuperClass
        HAS name     IS A string
            idNum    IS A number
 	   details